original to The Matt Gonzalez Reader, May 29, 2019

 No other matching names.

-6 — Joyce Farley, was born September 23, 1931.
+5 — Joyce Farley, was born September 23, 1931.
 After the Firehaus days, she and Jack divorced and she continued to live in Stockton where she worked as a beautician.
+Farley was a cosmetic specialist for Estée Lauder and work and trained for Weinstock’s, a department store headquartered in Sacramento with various locations including one in Stockton, where she worked.
 She died in 2010.

 7 — “The membership was always changing.
 Farley, Mel, Bill Snyder, Peter Rodriguez, Jim Muhs, Julio Ramos and any other serious artist that Farley liked.
 The group was located in a large old grocery store, Segarini’s.”
 Terry St. John email to Matt Gonzalez, May 11, 2019.